-For more information about simple, inexpensive therapies to reduce your body’s INFL scroll down the page, post a question or comment and I will reply ASAP.
+For more information about simple, inexpensive therapies to reduce your body’s INFL and reduce your risk of a MM diagnosis, scroll down the page, post a question or comment and I will reply ASAP.

 “Inflammation has long been associated with the development of cancer.
 This review will discuss the reflexive relationship between cancer and inflammation with particular focus on how considering the role of inflammation in physiologic processes such as the maintenance of tissue homeostasis and repair may provide a logical framework for understanding the connection between the inflammatory response and cancer…”